Applies To: SQL Server 2016

 This topic provides an overview of the encryption options for SQL Server backups.
 It includes details of the usage, benefits, and recommended practices for encrypting during backup.

 In this Topic:

 Starting in SQL Server 2014, SQL Server has the ability to encrypt the data while creating a backup.
 By specifying the encryption algorithm and the encryptor (a Certificate or Asymmetric Key) when creating a backup, you can create an encrypted backup file.
 All storage destinations: on-premises and Window Azure storage are supported.
-In addition, encryption options can be configured for SQL Server Managed Backup to Windows Azure operations, a new feature introduced in SQL Server 2014.
+In addition, encryption options can be configured for SQL Server Managed Backup to Microsoft Azure operations, a new feature introduced in SQL Server 2014.

 To encrypt during backup, you must specify an encryption algorithm, and an encryptor to secure the encryption key.
 The following are the supported encryption options:

 Encryption Algorithm: The supported encryption algorithms are: AES 128, AES 192, AES 256, and Triple DES

 Restoring the encrypted backup: SQL Server restore does not require any encryption parameters to be specified during restores.
 It does require that the certificate or the asymmetric key used to encrypt the backup file be available on the instance that you are restoring to.
 The user account performing the restore must have VIEW DEFINITION permissions on the certificate or key.
 If you are restoring the encrypted backup to a different instance, you must make sure that the certificate is available on that instance.

 If you are restoring a backup from a TDE encrypted database, the TDE certificate should be available on the instance you are restoring to.

 Encrypting the database backups helps secure the data: SQL Server provides the option to encrypt the backup data while creating a backup.